How To Write A Wedding Speech: Advice From The Experts

 HM Revenue and Customs (HMRC): Inform HMRC of your name change for tax purposes.
 You may need to update your tax records and national insurance information.

 Passport Office: If you have a UK passport, you should apply for a new one with your updated name.
-You’ll typically need to submit your old passport, your marriage certificate, and a passport application form.
+You’ll typically need to submit your old passport, your marriage certificate / deed poll, and a passport application form.

 Banks and Building Societies: Notify your banks, building societies, and other financial institutions where you have accounts or investments.
 They will update your name on your accounts, debit/credit cards, and statements.